Cell division: mitosis and meiosis

 • the first division is when daughter cells become functionally or genetically haploid

 The last point appears to be the most difficult for students to grasp.
 Consider the X and Y chromosomes.
 They pair in prophase I, and then separate in the first division.
 The daughter cells of the first meiotic division have either an X or a Y; they don’t have both.
-Each cell now has only one sex chromosome, like a haploid cell.
+Each cell now has only one sex chromosome, like making it a haploid cell.

 One way of thinking about ploidy is the number of possible alleles for each gene a cell can have.
 Right after meiosis I, the homologous chromosomes have separated into different cells.
 Each homolog carries one copy of the gene, and each gene could be a different allele, but these two homologs are now in two different cells.
 Though it looks like there are two of each chromosome in each cell, these are duplicated chromosomes; ie, it is one chromosome which has been copied, so there is only one possible allele in the cell (just two copies of it).